 Open the project folder from the Terminal by using the cd command plus the folder.
 For example, if you unzipped the project in your Downloads folder, type this command:

 Press Enter and you’ll be in the folder.

-We’re going to use Bespoken Tools to setup the project and run the skill from our local machine.
+We’re going to use Bespoken Tools to set up the project and run the skill from our local machine.
 But before doing that, we need to install some libraries that we use.
 Type this and press Enter:

+This will take a few minutes, the libraries that we use will be downloaded.
 Once it’s done, it’ll look like this:

 We are going to use our proxy tool to run the skill locally, to start the proxy run this on your command line: